amarsingh3d/kubernetes-LAMP/README.md

-# How to Setup Lamp Stack on Kubernetes Cluser
+# How to Setup Lamp Stack on EKS Kubernetes Cluser

 Let's follow the steps below to create LAMP stack on Kubernetes Cluser